First-time buyers lift U.S. home sales to 5-1/2-year high

 sales this year on track for their strongest gain since 2007.

-Tightening labor market conditions are starting to spur stronger wage growth, boosting demand for housing.
+Tightening labour market conditions are starting to spur stronger wage growth, boosting demand for housing.

 Last month's increase reversed April's surprise drop in purchases, which economists had dismissed as a blip given that forward-looking indicators on home sales, including mortgage applications, had been fairly strong during that period.